mehradsadeghi/laravel-crud-generator/README.md

 It works based on your `$fillable` property of the target model.

 If you would like to use `$guarded` instead of `$fillable`, It is supported too.
-In that case you'll need to have an existing `Schema` (table), Then the crud generator will autimatically figures out your fillables.
+In that case you'll need to have an existing `Schema` (table), Then the crud generator will automatically figures out your fillables.

 As an example when `$fillable` is available: